HENRYKC24/Add-Button-On-Documents-Wrap/README.md

 # File Table App
-This is a mini application that displays different files and salaries in a well formatted table.
+This is a mini application that displays different documents and salaries in a well formatted table.

 ## Built With